Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXVI. Group-Policy-Deployment/README.md

 ## 4. 🔧 Testing Group Policy Deployment

-Before full deployment, test the applied GPO on a small set of machines or users to ensure that the policies are being enforced correctly.
-You can use the gpresult command to verify GPO application.
+Before full deployment, I applied the GPO on a small set of users and a single client machine to ensure that the policies are being enforced correctly.
+In addition to that I also used the `gpresult` command to verify GPO application.

 ---